kindaran/convert_to_ynab/README.md

   * requires a path for output files  (excluding a final "\\")
   * NOTE: source files are archived to a "\loaded" subdirectory under the source file path

 Both of the above paths should exist already.
 The "loaded" subdirectory does not have to exist.
+Source files cannot already exist in the loaded directory.
 The pathing could potentially be either relative or fully qualified based on how the executable is run and/or located.
 Fully qualified would be safest.

 The source files themselves are pretty specific to the banks I use.
 The code would need to be modified for other bank source files.
 In most cases, these are CSV format.
 One particular bank export is in Excel format.